 Millions of people around the globe perform Google searches every day.
 According to statistics from Internet Live Stats, the search engine giant processes an average of more than 40,000 queries per second.
 Believe it or not, your computer might be sending automated queries.

 From time to time, however, users receive a service refusal (“We’re sorry, but your computer or network may be sending automated queries.
-To protect our users, we can’t process your request right now.) from the search engine giant.
+To protect our users, we can’t process your request right now.“) from the search engine giant.
 Although this doesn’t happen frequently, Google may display a cryptic error message telling searchers that their computer may be sending automated queries.
+This can happen because Google has detected unusual traffic from your network, which can trigger the error message.
 This issue can be annoying, as it will prevent you from obtaining the search results you need.
 If you have reason to believe your computer may be sending automated queries, this is the article for you.

 Before we dive into the solutions for this problem, let’s first find out what are automated queries and how this can affect you.